 Eat More Home Cooked Meals

-With each meal, be sure to include fresh greens or a health salad as well.
+With each meal, be sure to include fresh greens or a healthy salad as well.
 Services like SunBasket make it really easy to eat more home cooked meals without the fuss.

 Don’t let the words “date night” scare you.
 Whether you and your “sweet thang” go out during the day or night, the point is that you get quality 1-on-1 time in.
 By the way, it doesn’t matter how long you’ve been married.
 Date nights are an excuse to get dressed up.